EventCalc – FAQs

 If you were born on February 29th (a leap year birthday – “Leapling” or “Leaper” – which we personally don’t like the sound of) we consider your birthday to be March 1st in non-leap years because we are counting days.

-If you want to be like those faceless bureaucrats that can’t be bothered with accuracy and think that Feb 28th is a good substitute for Feb 29th, then just subtract one day from what the calculator gives you or put in the 28th as your birthday (we won’t tell anyone if you don’t.)
-But remember that you will actually be younger than you are pretending to be and, as you get older, that will start to bug you.
+If you want to count from the 28th, just subtract one day from what the calculator gives you or put in the 28th as your birthday (we won’t tell anyone if you don’t.)

 What about leap seconds?

 Luckily, we don’t go into that level of granularity since leap seconds are not a predictable occurrence like leap years are.
-We only care about whole days and adding or subtracting seconds only makes your half birthday a little longer or shorter.
+We only care about whole days and adding or subtracting seconds only makes the day longer or shorter.

 When do leap years happen?